Keep your property lean and green to help protect your family and home.

 - Remove fallen leaves, needles, twigs, bark, cones, and small branches.
 However, they may be permitted to a depth of 3 inches.

-* San Diego County requires 50 feet of clearance in Zone 1.
-Check with your local fire department for any additional defensible space or weed abatement ordinances.
+Many local government agencies have local ordinances for defensible space or weed abatement.
+These local ordinances will often be more stringent than the State’s minimum requirements listed above (e.g., San Diego County requires 50 feet of clearance in Zone 1).
+Check with your local fire department or fire protection district for any additional defensible space or weed abatement ordinance requirements.

 Plant and Tree Spacing

 The spacing between grass, shrubs, and trees is crucial to reduce the spread of wildfires.
 The spacing needed is determined by the type and size of brush and trees, as well as the slope of the land.
 For example, a property on a steep slope with larger vegetation requires greater spacing between trees and shrubs than a level property that has small, sparse vegetation.

 Remove all tree branches at least 6 feet from the ground.

 Allow extra vertical space between shrubs and trees.
 Lack of vertical space can allow a fire to move from the ground to the brush to the treetops like a ladder.
 This leads to more intense fire closer to your home.

 To determine the proper vertical spacing between shrubs and the lowest branches of trees, use the formula below.

 Example: A five-foot shrub is growing near a tree.
 3×5 = 15 feet of clearance needed between the top of the shrub and the lowest tree branch.